 She also likes reading, writing and studying.

 Shelley has a background in bee-keeping, forestry, bus-driving and cooking.

 With her ‘links’ to the local history (ask Shelley who her great-Grandfather was!) she enjoys showing our clients the wonders of the NZ bush and telling historic tales.

-Get 10% off the ‘Natural Flames’ tour by adding it to your booking at Murchison Lodge.
+Get $5 off the ‘Natural Flames’ tour when you stay at Murchison Lodge.
 See the lodge website for details…